 - Drop a bad habit (or two)!
 Make some dietary changes to support your liver, the wood element’s organ.
 After the heavy foods of winter start to eat more leafy green vegetables and drink less coffee and alcohol.

 - Heal!
-An acupuncture treatment is a great way of moving stagnation both physically and emotionally, so come on in and let the YinOva Team take care of you as you start a new healing regimen, detox or work on a new plan.
+Acupuncture treatments are a great way of moving stagnation both physically and emotionally, so come on in and let the Yinova Team take care of you as you start a new healing regimen, detox, or work on a new plan.

 - Get up!
 It’s time to get off the sofa and move, make changes, and get out and about.